MetPX/sarracenia/doc/sr_sarra.8.rst

 it should return True to tell the program to resume processing.
 If false, it will continue to the next message.

-The **on_file** option defaults to None.
+The **on_file** option defaults to file_log, which writes a downloading status message.
 If used it defines a script that will be called once the file is downloaded (or all its parts are inplace).
-The user can do whatever he wants with the downloaded file perform checks... etc. Again it should return True to tell the program to resume processing.
+The user can do whatever he wants with the downloaded file perform checks... etc. Again it returns True to tell the program to resume processing.
-If false, it will continue to the next message.
+If it returns false, processing of the current message is stopped, and the program skips to the next message.

 For each download, the checksum is computed during transfer.
 If **recompute_chksum** is set to True, and the recomputed checksum differ from the on in the message,